 A separate vision review committee examined each item on the reading tests.
-They looked for indications of bias that would impact the performance of an identifiable group of students.
-Committee members discussed and suggested edits based on ethnic, religious, disability, geographical, or mode of administration bias.
+They looked for indications of bias that would impact the performance of this group of students.

 2.3.
-Operational Form Structure of the 2010 Mod-MSA: Reading
+The 2011 Mod-MSA: Reading: Operational Form Test Structure and Item Types